 Simple and Budget-Friendly Christmas Decorations

 If your house isn’t ready for the season at this late date, don’t despair.
-There are still some simple things you can do that won’t cost a fortune.
+In fact, there are still some simple things you can do that won’t cost a fortune.

 You’ve Got Mail

 This holiday season, we started a new tradition with our grandchildren.
-We purchased miniature mailboxes from the Dollar Tree for each of them, and when they stop by for a visit, they check their mail.
-I put small things in there, such as a couple of Hershey Kisses, stickers, colored pens, small notepads, and other items little girls like.
+One thing we did was purchase miniature mailboxes from the Dollar Tree for each of them, and when they stop by for a visit, they check their mail.
+Then I put small things in there, such as a couple of Hershey Kisses, stickers, colored pens, small notepads, and other items little girls like.

 These mailboxes can be personalized by writing their name on the flag with a Sharpie or putting a printed sticker on it.
 After all, the more personalized the mailboxes are the more they enjoy it.